 - 1: Use an alternative system and insert the motherboard driver disk. - 2: From your optical drive folder, double click the Menu.exe file in the BootDrv folder (Figure 2).
 A Command Prompt window will open similar to that in Figure 3. - 3: Insert the blank formatted disk.
-Select the controller driver by pressing the corresponding letter from the menu.
-For example, from the menu in Figure 3, select 3) SB700/710/750 SATA Driver for XP for operating system.
+Select the controller driver by pressing the corresponding letter from the menu and press <Enter>.
+For example, from the menu in Figure 3, to install Windows XP to the RAID/ AHCI hard drives, select 3) ATI AHCI/RAID Driver for XP.